Lambeg, County Antrim

 Lambeg (historically Lanbeg, from Irish Lann Bheag 'little church') is a small village and civil parish in County Antrim, Northern Ireland.
 Located between Belfast and Lisburn, it was once a small rural village, but is now within the Greater Belfast conurbation.
 Lambeg is also an electoral ward of Lisburn Council.
 In the 2001 Census it had a population of 60 people.
 The civil parish of Lambeg covers areas of County Down as well as County Antrim.

+Lambeg, Ballyskeagh is also home to Lisburn Distillery FC.

 History

 Lambeg was originally one townland, but was split into Lambeg North (188 acres, in the barony of Belfast Upper) and Lambeg South (187 acres, in the barony of Massereene Upper).
 The old village of Lambeg was in the northern half.

 The River Lagan flows alongside the village and it was because of the river and the damp climate of the Lagan Valley, that flax was first grown there.
 This resulted in Lambeg becoming a centre for the Linen industry in the area.
 The fertile land of the Lagan Valley was part of the manor granted in 1611 to Sir Fulke Conway.
 English tenants, mainly from the north of England according to Rankin, were brought over by Conway to settle on his estate.
 It is suggested that they also brought experience of textile making with them.
 The earliest documentary evidence of the textile industry in Lambeg records the setting up of a bleach green in 1626.

 By 1760, Mr John Williamson owned most of the village and played a prominent role in the development of the linen trade, through ownership of the Lambeg bleach green.

-The Wolfendens were another foreign family who went into exile in Lambeg and assisted in the establishing of the manufacture of linen cloth in the village.
-The bridge over the River Lagan is still referred to as Wolfenden's Bridge.
-The Wolfenden family are buried in Lambeg graveyard.
+The Wolfendens were a Huguenot family originally from France that fled after facing persecution.
+They went into exile in Lambeg and assisted in the establishing of the manufacture of linen cloth in the village.
+The bridge over the River Lagan is still referred to as Wolfenden's Bridge; it is Grade B+ listed, and was most likely built between 1739 and 1759.
+Earliest evidence of the bridge's creation is a 1739 map by Oliver Sloane showing a bridge in that location.
+The Wolfenden family is buried in Lambeg graveyard.